civicmapper/culvert-toolkit/README.md

 ### *Planned Functionality:* Using Drain-It without **Esri ArcGIS Pro**

-This planned enhancement will rely on Whitebox Tools instead of Esri ArcPy for geoprocessing; its user interface will be available at the command line or a Python package.
+This planned enhancement will rely on Whitebox Tools and GeoPandas instead of Esri ArcPy for geoprocessing; its user interface will be available at the command line or a Python package.

 *Requires:*